 Part of that attraction was a very determined little rabbit named Montana.
 She was born in 2001, and she quickly became Rich’s steadfast companion, as well as the undisputed queen of the rabbit ranch.
 “It was like the Lone Ranger and Tonto, only Montana was the Lone Ranger,” says Rich.
-Montana delighted all the visitors who came to the ranch with tricks, standing up for treats, and even signing autographs.
+Montana delighted plenty of visitors with tricks, standing up for treats, and even signing autographs.
 Her star rose fast, and she became an official member of the Route 66 E-Group.
-She was also a favorite at the local Route 66 Festival, where she met fans and travelers from all over the world.
+She also became a favorite at the local Route 66 Festival, where she met fans and travelers from all over the world.
 She had an amazing run in a pet photo contest too.
 Out of 30,000 entries, Queen Montana placed 106th.

 Perhaps the celebrity went to her head, because she decided to aim a bit higher after that.
 In 2008, Montana ran for President.
 As her campaign bumper stickers and pins show, she was very qualified.
 “Seven years as Queen has taught her effective leadership.
 She has no relatives to give jobs to, and she is uninfluenced by lobbyists (the rumors of being influenced by the Carrot Growers Association were largely unfounded).”
 Montana was also very good with the public, since she continued to greet the many 66 travelers at the Rabbit Ranch with warmth and affection.

 So, what did Henry’s Rabbit Ranch teach me?
-A big lesson is to take pleasure in the simpler things, like plump little rabbits and all the love they have to give.
-And inside the simple disguise, there was a lot of greatness on that ranch.
+For starters, I learned to take pleasure in the simpler things, like plump little rabbits and all the love they have to give.
+And inside the simple disguise, a lot of greatness could be found on that ranch.
 Rabbits like Montana taught me to dream big, and as an aspiring writer, that is important.
 It doesn’t matter who or what you are.
 You can reach for the stars.
 Even if you don’t get there, you’re bound to make some friends along the way.
 Or at the very least, pet a very adorable bunny rabbit.

 Henry’s Rabbit Ranch Visit